-At the scheduled exam time, the proctor will verify the student's identity using an official government issued photo ID.
-The proctor will monitor the exam for any suspicious activities or abnormalities.
+The proctoring service provider will verify the student's identity using an official government issued photo ID.
+The proctoring service provider will monitor the exam for any suspicious activities or abnormalities.

 Examination Preparation

 Faculty will provide students with a study guide and provide additional guidance to assist students in preparing for the exam.